gunsay/gunsay/README.md

 - 👋 Hi, I’m @gunsay.
 - 👀 IT security is my hobby and profession.
 Blockchain security is my current favorite topic.
-- 🌱 Currently doing my internship on smart contract auditing @ Nethermind :)
+- 🌱 Currently working as the Security Lead for onchaind and offchaing networks :)
-- 📫 You can reach me via my discord account gunsay#6294
+- 📫 You can reach me via my discord account mgunsay

 <!---
 gunsay/gunsay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.